 “Raw spinach is a mineral rich superfood.
 It is packed with protein, iron, beta carotene, and chlorophyll, all essential nutrients that help strengthen the immune system and keep bones and muscles strong.
 Raw spinach is also one of nature’s best natural laxatives, aiding in keeping the digestive tract healthy and running smoothly.
 It is also especially beneficial for keeping your eyesight and cognitive function sharp and in good condition.”

 Ways to Enjoy

-Available year-round, spinach is a versatile and delicious addition to many meals.
+Spinach is an easy and delicious addition to your diet.
+Different types of spinach include flat, savoy, and semi-savoy.
+Available year-round, this veggie is a versatile and delicious addition to many meals.
 Opt for organic whenever possible to reduce your pesticide exposure.

 Enjoy raw spinach in salads and veggie juices.
 Baby spinach is convenient for tossing into salads.
 Frozen raw spinach is also a quick option for blending in veggie juices.

 A simple way to enjoy spinach cooked is to stir it into a dish during the last minute of cooking.
 This allows it to be lightly cooked, but still maintain nutrients.
 It’s a perfect addition to side dishes, stews, soups, or sautéed mushrooms.
 It’s also a smart dining out option to add to meals.